mmhelloworld/idris-jvm/README.md

     ```

 * It compiles to **Java 8 class files**.
 Tail calls are delayed using Java 8 lambdas and use JVM's `invokedynamic`.

 * Idris primitives `par` and `fork` for running in parallel and creating threads are supported using Java's `ForkJoin` and `ExecutorService`.
 See [here](https://github.com/mmhelloworld/idris-jvm/blob/master/test/tests/forkpar/forkpar.idr) for an example.

+* `Maybe` type can be used in an FFI function to avoid Java `null` getting into Idris code. `Maybe` used in an
+argument position will pass `null` to the Java code if the value is `Nothing` otherwise the unwrapped value will be passed to
+Java.
+In the similar way, `Maybe` type used in the return type position would return `Nothing` if the FFI function returns `null`
+otherwise returns the actual value in `Just`.